 Different countries, different customs: While consumers in the UK prefer pick-up and return at the front door, customers in other European countries appreciate pick-up or drop-off points.

-That is why it is important to rely on carriers that cater to country-specific requirements when it comes to delivery and returns, the expert is certain.
+That is why it is important to rely on carriers that cater to country-specific requirements when it comes to delivery and returns.

 Saving costs despite free returns